-Reflective Supervision Learning Collaborative
+Reflective Supervision Learning Collaborative (Syllabus)©

-This Reflective Supervision Learning Collaborative is a comprehensive, experientially based, small group training for supervisors and administrative leaders in the field of infants, young children and families.
-Through a balance of Reflective Learning Intensive days, monthly Reflective Supervision Groups, sharing of collective group knowledge, and ongoing support, participants will experience how to implement and provide reflective supervision within their programs while simultaneously, receiving reflective supervision themselves by qualified, experienced reflective supervisors.
-This learning collaborative is also designed to provide infant/early childhood program supervisors and leaders with much of the training and experience needed to pursue Infant and Early Childhood Mental Health (IECMH) Endorsement.
+SPCC’s Reflective Supervision Learning Collaborative (RSLC) is a comprehensive, experientially based, small group training for supervisors and administrative leaders in the field of infants, young children and families, and specifically infant and early childhood mental health (IECMH).
+Through a balance of Reflective Learning Sessions, and Reflective Consultation Groups, sharing of collective group knowledge, and ongoing support, participants will experience how to implement and provide reflective supervision within their programs while simultaneously, receiving reflective consultation themselves by qualified, experienced reflective supervisors/consultants.
+The RSLC is also designed to provide infant/early childhood program supervisors and leaders with much of the training and experience needed to pursue the New York State Association for Infant Mental Health (NYS-AIMH) Endorsement focused specifically on reflective supervision/consultation (RSC).

-- Gain a clear and deep understanding of fundamental theories of Reflective Supervision, and specifically how it relates to Infant and Early Childhood Mental Health work.
+• Gain a clear and deep understanding of fundamental theories of RSC, and specifically how it relates to IECMH work.

-- Increase self-reflective capacity as a supervisor/leader.
+• Increase self-reflective capacity as a supervisor/leader.

-- Develop one’s Reflective Supervisor identity and personal practice of Reflective Supervision.
+• Develop one’s Reflective Supervisor identity and personal practice of Reflective Supervision.

-- Learn the operationalized components of Reflective Supervision.
+• Learn the operationalized components of RSC.

-- Increase skills in navigating complex supervisory relationships.
+• Increase skills in navigating complex supervisory relationships.

 This course is designed for multi-disciplinary professionals in supervisory or leadership roles in infant and young child-serving agencies/fields in the Greater Rochester Area.
-While participants are not required to have prior training or practice experience in Reflective Supervision, they must value or interest in reflective capacity, relationship-based work, the professional use of self, cultural awareness, the balance between thoughts and emotions, and the parallel process.
-It is expected that some participants will have the goal of NYS-AIMH Endorsement as an Infant Mental Health Specialist or an Infant Mental Health Mentor-Clinical, this is not a required outcome for this Learning Collaborative.
+While participants are not required to have prior training or practice experience in RSC, they must value or interest in reflective capacity, relationship-based work, the professional use of self, cultural awareness, the balance between thoughts and emotions, and the parallel process.
+It is expected that some participants will have the goal of NYS-AIMH Endorsement as an Infant Mental Health Specialist or an Infant Mental Health Mentor-Clinical, this is not a required outcome for the RSLC.
 While this is not an exhaustive list, supervisors and leaders from the disciplines/fields/sectors of nursing, child-life specialists, social work, occupational therapy, speech therapy, physical medicine, nutrition, home visitation, psychotherapy, child welfare, legal field, and early childhood education will be a good fit for this Learning Collaborative.